paambaati/pickyourtrade/README.md

-# PickYourTrade
+# 💰 PickYourTrade
-A portfolio tracker built on Node, Vue &amp; SQLite3.
+A portfolio tracker built on Node, Vue & SQLite3.

 // TODO: screencast GIF with Gifox.